 In-tank automatic cleaners that require a connection to the toilet’s fill valve are typically the trickiest to install, though it still takes just a few minutes.
 If you’re leary of fiddling with your toilet’s plumbing connections, you may prefer a simple in-tank or in-bowl option.

 All automatic toilet bowl cleaners have a limited lifespan, but some formulas last longer than others.
 In general, you can expect a cleaner to effectively clean for one to four months.
-Those with longer lifespans usually cost more, but you won’t have to replace them as often, which can make them a better value.
+Those with longer lifespans usually cost more, but you won’t have to replace them as often, which can make them a better price.

 Most automatic toilet bowl cleaners are sold in packs of two or more tablets, gel packs, or clip-on cleaners.
 Some purchases include as many as six cleaners, which minimizes your need to go shopping.
 Although a larger quantity may cost more, there is usually a decent per-pack savings with multipacks.